NetManAIOps/JumpStarter/README.md

 ## Citing JumpStarter

-JumpStarter paper is published in USENIX ATC.
-If you use JumpStarter in a scientific publication, we would appreciate citations to the following paper:
+JumpStarter paper is published in **USENIX ATC 2021**.
+If you use JumpStarter, we would appreciate citations to the following paper:

-`Jump-Starting Multivariate Time Series Anomaly Detection for Online Service Systems.
-USENIX ATC 2021.`
+`Jump-Starting Multivariate Time Series Anomaly Detection for Online Service Systems.`

 > By Minghua Ma, Shenglin Zhang, Junjie Chen, Dan Pei, et.al.